ctm/Bataan-Memorial-Death-March/README.md

 pack that I bought to replace my previous one which had torn due to the stress I've put on it over the last couple of years.

-&Dagger;Normally there is also biking and snowshoeing, but there wasn't enough snow to do that this year.
+&Dagger;Normally there is also skiing and snowshoeing, but there wasn't enough snow to do that this year.
 I did, however, carry my snowshoes in a backpack with me from the run/ski transition.
 I also held myself back because I had the Ghost Town 50k the next day.